ingmarboeschen/JATSdecoder/README.md

 # JATSdecoder
-A meta data and text extraction and manipulation tool set for the statistical programming language [R](www.r-project.org).
+A metadata and text extraction and manipulation tool set for the statistical programming language [R](www.r-project.org).

-**JATSdecoder** facilitates text mining projects on scientific reasearch papers by enabeling an individual selection of meta data and text parts.
+**JATSdecoder** facilitates text mining projects on scientific reasearch papers by enabeling an individual selection of metadata and text parts.
-Its function `JATSdecoder()` extracts meta data, sectioned text and reference list from [NISO-JATS](https://jats.nlm.nih.gov/publishing/tag-library/1.1d2/index.html) coded XML files.
+Its function `JATSdecoder()` extracts metadata, sectioned text and reference list from [NISO-JATS](https://jats.nlm.nih.gov/publishing/tag-library/1.1d2/index.html) coded XML files.
 Wheras `study.character()` uses the `JATSdecoder()` result to perform fine tuned text extraction tasks to identify key study characteristics like statistical methods used, alpha-error, statistical results reported in text and others.

 Note: PDF article collections can be converted to NISO-JATS coded XML files with the open source software [CERMINE](https://github.com/CeON/CERMINE).